CMS-GNN-Tracking-Hackathon-2021/interaction-network/README.md

 /eos/cms/store/group/ml/GNNTrackingHackathon

 ## Building graphs in CMSSW
-You can refer to this code as a starting point for porting the graph builidng to CMSSW.
+You can refer to this code by Levi Blinder as a starting point for porting the graph builidng to CMSSW.
 It does graph building in C++. https://github.com/leviBlinder/Graph_Construction_for_TrackML-C/blob/main/graph_construction/build_geometric.cc